ashishcssom/AI-implementation-for-game-of-UR/Readme.md

       [(6,0)],[(7,0)]
       [(6,2)],[(7,2)]

 Each player has a `starting safe zone` which is four squares long.
 Next, there is a `shared combat zone` that is eight squares long, in which pieces can knock opponent's pieces off the board.
 Finally, there is a `ending safe zone` which is two squares in length followed by the end-zone.
 Additionally, there are five "rosette"✪ squares on the board: one in each player's starting zone, one in the combat zone, and one in each player's ending zone.
 When a piece lands on a rosette, the owner of that piece gets another move.
-Additionally, the rosette in the combat zone serves as another safe zone for whichever piece occupies it.
+Additionally, the rosette in the combat zone serves as another safe zone for whichever piece occupies it and opponent cannot occupy that rosette if it is already occupied by another.

 ▶️ [Watch game play](https://www.youtube.com/watch?v=WZskjLq040I)